LuSeKa/command_processor/README.md

 void foo(int a, int b)
 ```

-See the examples folder for a usage exampmle.
+See the examples folder for a usage example.